Dansday/Latihan-Packet-Tracer/README.md

 # Latihan-Packet-Tracer

 This repository contains the source code and documentation for a university project developed using Packet Tracer.
+The project is aimed at implementing a all basic function in Packet Tracer.
+The implementation is based on from lecturer.
+The project source code is organized into some folder and file.

+In addition to the source code, the repository also includes documentation, such as original save file.
+The documentation provides details on the original save file.

+To build and run the project, open with your Packet Tracer.
+The project has been tested on Windows.

+Contributions to the project are welcome.
+If you encounter any issues or have any suggestions, please contact me.

+Thank you for your interest in this university project developed using Packet Tracer.